axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 ### Apache httpd Webserver and Reverse Proxy

 The web server currently exists only as one "central" reverse proxy but work is being undertaken to duplicate the essential services, to improve availability.
-Only the current central reverse proxy will be non-disposable, hosting the wiki, releases, Git and Bugzilla.
+Only the current central reverse proxy will be non-disposable, hosting the wiki, releases, Git jobs, static and Bugzilla.
-Other services, such as jobs, static and p2 remain to be decided.
-Any traffic to the Hudson build server subdomain gets directed by route 53 to a `DDNSMapped` load balancer (which all route any port 80 traffic to 443), which has a rule pointing to a target group, that contains only the build server.
+Other services, such as p2 remain to be decided.
+Any traffic to the Hudson build server subdomain gets directed by route 53 to a `DDNSMapped` load balancer (which all route any port 80 traffic to 443), which has a rule pointing to a target group, that contains only the Hudson server.

-The IPs for these servers will automatically be added to the `CentralWebServerHTTP-Dyn` target group (in the dynamic ALB in eu-west-1) and to the `DDNSMapped-x-HTTP` (in all the DDNSMapped servers).
+The IPs for all reverse proxies will automatically be added to the `CentralWebServerHTTP-Dyn` target group (in the dynamic ALB in eu-west-1) and to the `DDNSMapped-x-HTTP` (in all the DDNSMapped servers).
 These are the target groups for the default rules and it ensures availability to the ARCHIVE especially.
 Currently, the new approach tags instances with `disposableProxy` to indicate it hosts no vital services. `ReverseProxy` also identifies any reverse proxies.
 The health check for the target groups would change to trigger a script which returns different error codes: healthy/200 if in the same AZ as the archive (or if the failover archive is in use), whilst unhealthy/503 if in different AZs.
 This will reduce cross-AZ, archive traffic costs, but maintain availability and load balancing.

 There is hope to also deploy the httpd on already existing instances, which have free resources and a certain tag permitting this co-deployment.
-For all of sapsailing.com it does not (no longer) care about SSL and does not need to have an SSL certificate (anymore).
+Most of sapsailing.com no longer cares about SSL and does not need to have an SSL certificate.
+Sail-insight still does though.
 The central reverse proxy offers the following services:

 * bugzilla.sapsailing.com - a Bugzilla installation under /usr/lib/bugzilla
 * wiki.sapsailing.com - a Gollum-based Wiki served off our git, see /home/wiki